j-a-c-k-goes/best_acts/README.md

 # best_acts

-Advertising and marketing copywriting program generates "best acts" statements/headlines.
+program generates "best acts" statements

+for inspiration, social connection.

+an alternative to "in these unprecendented times"